learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 ## Conclusion

 This has been a very brief intro into the what, why and how of design principles in object oriented Ruby.
 These principles are meant to guide you, not limit you.
 These principles are also just the very tip of the OO design iceberg.
 You'll learn more about design over the remainder of this course and you'll learn even more about design over the course of the rest of your programming life.
 Check out the resource below, Sandi Metz's book on object oriented design, to go  deeper.
 This book is a great resource.
 It is highly respected among object oriented Rubyists and you'll likely encounter the principles she discusses in your professional programming life.
-Even if you don't read it all now, try the first few chapter and then, go deeper into it after you've learned more.
+Even if you don't read it all now, try the first few chapters and then go deeper into it after you've learned more.

 ## Resources

 - [Principles of Object-Oriented Design, an Agile Primer - Sandi Metz](http://www.poodr.com/)